Inside: Everything you need to know about Family Mart Japan Food & Snacks in this Japanese Convenience Store.

 Family Mart in Japan stocks the best Japanese chocolate AND delicious Japanese snacks.

-These are the best Family Mart snacks for when you are out on your Tokyo day trips, at Tokyo Disneyland, or as after dinner treats.
+These are the best Family Mart snacks for when you are out on your Tokyo day trips to Kamakura or Nikko, visiting Tokyo Disneyland on a budget, or as after dinner treats.

 RELATED: Roam the Gnome’s Guide to the BEST JAPANESE SNACKS on the go